Our Mission & History

 The Mission is to “preserve and enrich for present and future generations knowledge of the German immigrant experience and its impact on the American Culture.”
 GAHC’s focus is cultural programs and immigrant contributions.
 GAHC seeks to reach out to other cultural groups and demonstrate the contributions immigrants from many countries and from varied backgrounds have made to the ethnic palette which is the United States.

-The GAHC building was built in the 1860s, and was originally the Standard Hotel where thousands of German immigrants stayed in the 1800s when they arrived in the area.
+The GAHC building was built in the 1870s, where thousands of German immigrants stayed in the 1800s when they arrived in the area.
 The building was purchased in 1995, partially restored in 1999, and reopened to the public in May, 2000.
 In October 2009, GAHC debuted a newly expanded space including a new large interactive permanent exhibit called the “German Immigrant Experience,” two traveling exhibit spaces, and large program facilities.
 GAHC offers several new programs based on the new permanent exhibit and two new temporary exhibit spaces.
 GAHC is located at 712 West Second Street, Davenport, Iowa 52802.

 The Germania House was among the earliest of many “Gast Haus” building in the area.
 This structure is the last remaining immigrant hotel of that period in the region and is on the National Register of Historic Places.
 The GAHC saved the building from deterioration and potential demolition by raising $1.3 million to restore the exterior of the building and to restore the first and second floors of the four story building for use as a historical center.
 That work to save this historic treasure and to utilize it as the German American Heritage Center was completed in 2004.